I HATE TO WRITE!

 Tips for Helping Students With Autism Spectrum and Related Disorders Increase Achievement, Meet Academic Standards, and Become Happy, Successful Writers

 The writing process requires a high level of coordination between various parts of the brain.
 In individuals with an autism spectrum disorder, the areas of the brain do not communicate effectively with each other, leading to great difficulty coordinating all the skills needed for writing.
 As a result, many students HATE TO WRITE!
-Written in a format that appeals to readers (brief, practical and to-the-point), this aptly named book focuses on the four areas of writing that are most problematic for students with autism spectrum disorder: language, organization, sensory and visual-motor skills organized under topics such as Getting Started, Knowing What to Write, Getting Stuck, Misunderstanding the Directions, and many more.
+Written in a format that appeals to readers (brief, practical and to-the-point), I HATE TO WRITE!
+Tips for Helping Students With Autism Spectrum and Related Disorders Increase Achievement, Meet Academic Standards, and Become Happy, Successful Writers provides strategies that are easy to integrate into everyday teaching lessons and are designed to deliver results needed to make writing less difficult for those with autism spectrum disorder.
+This aptly named book focuses on the four areas of writing that are most problematic for students with autism spectrum disorder: language, organization, sensory and visual-motor skills organized under topics such as Getting Started, Knowing What to Write, Getting Stuck, Misunderstanding the Directions, and many more.
 The book and its worksheets make the task of teaching writing easy and fun.
 Strategies are appropriate for students K-12 and beyond.
-A diagnosis with autism spectrum disorder should not be a sentencing to a lifetime of trouble writing.
-This book provides teachers and parents with the tools they need to become better writers.
-These strategies are easy to integrate into everyday teaching lessons and are designed to deliver results needed to make writing less difficult for those struggling with autism spectrum disorder.
-All of these strategies are aligned with the National Common Core Standards.
+A diagnosis with autism spectrum disorder should not be a sentencing to a lifetime of trouble writing; make the task of teaching writing easy and fun!

 MEET THE AUTHORS